More Help and Less Advice for Family Caregivers

 Having made that observation, we must recognize that many relatives, friends and neighbors are uninformed about the nature of diseases like Alzheimer’s and other forms of dementia.
 They mean well, but they are not really aware of the demands on caregivers, or the kind of help that caregivers need.
 When these well-intentioned individuals offer suggestions, they feel satisfied that they have made a contribution.

-Many family caregivers are on duty inside and outside the home.
+On duty inside and outside the home

 Advice versus Help

 Sometimes good advice for one situation is inappropriate for another.
 Therefore, hands on experience may be necessary to help assess the situation.

 Consider the following three illustrations of family members offering advice, when the caregiver wishes that they would offer help instead.
 This is an effort to create awareness, not to make persons feel guilty for not helping.
 Anyone can overlook an opportunity to be helpful, without having evil intentions.

 (1) The sister inquires from her brother, the caregiver, about their father.
 She learns that some daily living activities are now difficult for the old man, and that it has become more challenging for the caregiver to get his cooperation.

 She advises her brother, “Tell him ...”
 “Make him ..."
 The sister does not understand that the father's brain usually does not register what he is told, and that there is no way to make him brush his teeth or button his shirt.
 Instead of advising her brother to do the impossible, why doesn't she offer to spend a couple of hours interacting with him and their father, seeing firsthand what he is talking about and try to help?

 (2) Health advocates in the family encourage the caregiver to continue her morning walks, and spirituality advocates suggest that she finds someone to care for her mother while she attends church.
 What would it take for one of them to offer, “Would you like me to watch her one morning while you take a long walk [or while you attend church]?”